tsmztech/mcp-server-salesforce/README.md

 * Child-to-parent relationships
 * Complex WHERE conditions
 * Example: "Get all Accounts with their related Contacts"
+* Note: For queries with GROUP BY or aggregate functions, use salesforce_aggregate_query

+### salesforce_aggregate_query
+Execute aggregate queries with GROUP BY:
+* GROUP BY single or multiple fields
+* Aggregate functions: COUNT, COUNT_DISTINCT, SUM, AVG, MIN, MAX
+* HAVING clauses for filtering grouped results
+* Date/time grouping functions
+* Example: "Count opportunities by stage" or "Find accounts with more than 10 opportunities"

 ### salesforce_dml_records
 Perform data operations: